Seeing double: Kim Jong Un lookalike turns heads in Hong Kong

-HONG KONG (Reuters) - A haircut and some makeup was all it took for a Hong Kong musician to transform himself into one of the world’s most notorious dictators, North Korean leader Kim Jong Un.
+HONG KONG, Nov 28 (Reuters) - A haircut and some makeup was all it took for a Hong Kong musician to transform himself into one of the world’s most notorious dictators, North Korean leader Kim Jong Un.

 When Kim inherited power from his dead father, friends teased the Australian-Chinese musician about his resemblance to the world’s youngest leader.